tattoo pricing

 pricing will depend on the size, detail, colour/shading, placement, and how long the tattoo takes on the day

-my minimum booking is $200. i tend to charge by the piece for smaller tattoos and by the hour for longer sessions. roughly $220 per hour weekdays and $250 weekends.
+my minimum booking is £100. i tend to charge by the piece for smaller tattoos and by the hour for longer sessions. roughly £100-120 per hour. if you get multiple tattoos at the same time, they’ll work out cheaper as there’s only one appointment and one equipment set up

 examples